3mm Cord Clips and Markers - My USB cord or cable organization solution when using multiple cords

 thingiverse

-This is a little cable identification and organization system I came up with for when I have multiple similar small USB cables in use in one project.
-For example, my Octopi setup where I have a power cable running from a buck converter on my printer's power supply, and a then another one running back from the Pi to the printer.
-Another example is my Pi screen setup - where I use a separate power supply for the screen and the Pi because I'm too cheap to buy a legit power supply and I don't like the GPIO jumpers.
-This system consists of a small clip shaped like the number 3 - for securing two separate cords into a single cord, I do one clip about every 8 inches (20cm) - and a C shaped cord marker for keeping track of which cable is which. - I put one color coded clip at each end of each cable.
-See pics if this doesn't make sense.
-You may need to experiment with scaling them up a few percent to get fitment to your liking.
-I scale the clip up to 102% for a good strong, but slide-able fit.
-On my Ender 3 these clips each take about 4 minutes to print at a .2mm layer height.
+This is a custom cable identification and organization system designed for projects with multiple similar small USB cables in use.
+For instance, my Octopi setup features a power cable running from a buck converter on the printer's power supply, then another one returning to the Pi from the printer.
+Another example is my Pi screen setup where I employ separate power supplies for the screen and the Pi due to cost constraints and a dislike of GPIO jumpers.
+This system comprises small 3-shaped clips for securing two separate cords into a single cord, with a clip approximately every 8 inches (20cm), and C-shaped cord markers to track which cable is which.
+I use color-coded clips at each end of each cable.
+If this explanation is unclear, please refer to the accompanying images.
+You might need to adjust the size of these components to achieve optimal fitment.
+I scale up the clip by 2% for a strong yet slideable fit.
+Printing each clip on my Ender 3 takes about 4 minutes at a .2mm layer height.

 Download Model from thingiverse